Ashayp31/Breast_cancer_segmentation/README.md

 Thesis supervisor(s)
 Dr David Harris-Birtill; Lewis McMillan

-This is the first public release of the code written for the "Breast Cancer Detection and Segmentation in Mammograms using Deep Learning Techniques" dissertation, developed from 24/06/2020 to 10/08/2020.
+This is the first public release of the code written for the "Breast Cancer Detection and Segmentation in Mammograms using Deep Learning Techniques" dissertation, developed from 24/06/2020 to 10/08/2020 which was awarded best Dissertation for the class of 2019-2020.

 The project is part of the MSc Artificial Intelligence at the University of St Andrews.